Movie on Michael Jackson may be in the works

 Jackson's family attacked the documentary and his estate denounced it as a "rehash of dated and discredited allegations".

-Despite the publicity, the Jackson estate is backing a new Broadway musical about the singer, due to open in July 2020.
+Despite the publicity, the Jackson estate is backing a new Broadway musical about the singer, due to open in July next year.
 Michael Jackson: One from Cirque du Soleil continues to play in Las Vegas and stage musical Thriller Live has been playing in London since 2009.

 Bohemian Rhapsody, a musical biopic about Queen frontman Freddie Mercury who died of Aids in 1991, won four Oscars this year, including for lead actor Rami Malek.
 It has taken more than US$900 million (S$1.2 billion) at the global box office.